-Using table 1, it is estimated that by diverting 430 - 530 personal vehicle trips daily, the park would eliminate 916.51 to 1,184.76 tons of CO_2 during the months the shuttle is in operation.
-The shuttle itself, however, would produce 388.26 tons of CO_2 , assuming a worst-case scenario.
-Therefore, the total reduction in CO_2 emissions within the park during operation of the pilot shuttle would range from 528.22 to 796.47 tons annually.
-These numbers would be expected to increase with the implementation of cleaner fuels for the shuttle.
+Using table 1, it is estimated that by diverting 430 - 530 personal vehicle trips daily, the park would eliminate 916.51 to 1,184.76 tons of $CO_2$ during the months the shuttle is in operation.
+The shuttle itself, however, would produce 388.26 tons of $CO_2$ , assuming a worst-case scenario.
+Therefore, the total reduction in $CO_2$ emissions within the park during operation of the pilot shuttle would range from 528.22 to 796.47 tons annually.
+With the implementation of cleaner fuels for the shuttle, the shuttle emissions would be expected to decreasing, increasing the overall emissions reduction within the park.